 Felling activities, primarily cleaning,thinning and final felling affect a relatively small proportion of Sweden's forest area.
 Therefore a special sample is used to provide the basis for the Swedish National Forest Inventory's statistics regarding fellings.
 This sample is significantly larger than the than used for area and volume estimates, but the sample plots are only studied if a felling activity has occured during the last felling season.
 It should be noted that the Swedish Forestry Agency is responsible for the offical statistics regarding fellings.

-Spruce represents 53% of the velled volume.
+Norway spruce represents 55% of the felled volume.
 This can be compared to Spruce's proportion of the total standing volume which is 41%.
-Pine represents 33% of the felled volume, slightly lower than its share of the standing volume (39%).
-The remaining felled volume is made up of broadleaved trees (14%).
+Scots pine represents 33% of the felled volume, slightly lower than its share of the standing volume (39%).
+The remaining felled volume is made up of broadleaved trees (12%).